 REMEDIES FOR FAILURE TO DELIVER/RECEIVE

 4.1 Seller Failure.
-If Seller fails to deliver all or part of the Product pursuant to a Transaction, and such failure is not excused under the terms of the Product or by Buyer’s failure to perform, then Seller shall pay Buyer, on the date payment would otherwise be due in respect of the month in which the failure occurred or, if demanded by Buyer [and when costs determined under this Section exceed $_______], within five (5) Business Days of invoice receipt, an amount for such deficiency equal to the positive difference, if any, obtained by subtracting the Contract Price from the Replacement Price.
+If Seller fails [to schedule and]/or deliver all or part of the Product pursuant to a Transaction, and such failure is not excused by Force Majeure or otherwise under the terms of the Product or by Buyer’s failure to perform, then Seller shall pay Buyer, on the date payment would otherwise be due in respect of the month in which the failure occurred or, if demanded by Buyer [and when costs determined under this Article exceed $______ [Subject to vote] within five (5) Business Days of invoice receipt, an amount for such deficiency equal to the positive difference, if any, obtained by subtracting the Contract Price from the Replacement Price.

 4.2 Buyer Failure.
-If Buyer fails to receive all or part of the Product pursuant to a Transaction and such failure is not excused under the terms of the Product or by Seller’s failure to perform, then Buyer shall pay Seller, on the date payment would otherwise be due in respect of the month in which the failure occurred or, if demanded by Sellers [and when costs determined under this Section exceed $_____], within five (5) Business Days of invoice receipt, an amount for each Quantity unit of such Product of such deficiency equal to the positive difference, if any, obtained by subtracting the Sales Price from theContract Price.
+If Buyer fails to schedule and/or receive all or part of the Product pursuant to a Transaction and such failure is not excused by Force Majeure or under the terms of the Product or by Seller’s failure to perform, then Buyer shall pay Seller, on the date payment would otherwise be due in respect of the month in which the failure occurred or, if demanded by Seller [and when costs determined under this Article exceed $ ______ ][Subject to vote] within five (5) Business Days of invoice receipt, an amount for each Quantity unit of such Product of such deficiency equal to the positive difference, if any, obtained by subtracting the Sales Price from the Price.

 ARTICLE FIVE